arcolombo/TxDbLite/README.md

 TxDbLite is a minimalist annotation package generator, designed to extract annotations from FASTA files.
 It relies upon some R/Bioconductor infrastructure packages and a few filthy tricks.
-To install it, do this:
+To install it, do the following in R:

 ```r
 source("http://bioconductor.org/biocLite.R")